umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * **Icons are based on Lucide.**

-Umbraco 13 and earlier used various sets of icons ranging from custom SVGs to Font Awesome.
-This has all been converged into the [Lucide icon pack](https://lucide.dev/) with icon names mapped from Umbraco 13.
+Umbraco 13 and earlier used sets of icons ranging from custom SVGs to Font Awesome.
+This has all been converged into the [Lucide icon pack](https://docs.umbraco.com/umbraco-cms/extending/ui-documentation#ui-icons) with icon names mapped from Umbraco 13.

 * #### Custom icons